-TheBubbleBubble.com was created by Jesse Colombo for the purpose of exposing the “CCC Aches” economic bubbles and warning of their ability to severely damage and destabilize the global economy.
-“CCC Aches” is an acronym that Jesse coined for “China, Commodities, Canada, Australia, College, Healthcare, Emerging markets and Social media,” all of which are large and growing bubbles that arose in the 2000s that very few people recognize as bubbles.
-(Click here to learn more about the "CCC Aches" bubbles)
+TheBubbleBubble.com was created by independent analyst and Forbes.com columnist Jesse Colombo for the purpose of exposing dangerous post-2009 economic bubbles and warning of their ability to severely damage and destabilize the global economy.
+These bubbles include or are located in China, commodities, Canada, Australia, U.S. higher education, U.S. healthcare, U.S. stocks, some segments of the U.S. housing market, emerging markets and social media startups, all of which are large and growing bubbles that very few people recognize as bubbles.

 About Jesse Colombo

-Jesse has a successful history as a bubble and financial crisis prognosticator, having started the popular website “Stock Market Crash!” (stock-market-crash.net) in early 2004 for the specific purpose of warning about the then little-known US housing and banking bubble and how it would lead to a catastrophic financial crash.
-Stock Market Crash! was one of a very small handful of websites devoted to the housing and banking bubble topic during that time and was featured in a 2005 LA Times article for this reason.
-The 2007-to-Present crisis that Jesse warned of unfolded almost exactly as he had described several years earlier, helping to draw well over 2 million unique visitors to the website and resulted in The Times of London calling him one of “The Ten People Who Predicted the Meltdown,” along with economists Nouriel Roubini and Stephen Roach.
-Though the Stock Market Crash! website has been retired, the site’s original 2004 housing bubble & market crash predictions are viewable via the Wayback Machine web archives.
-Now, eight years later and far more experienced, Jesse is warning about bubbles again – a whopping new crop of eight this time.
-Jesse sincerely hopes he is wrong this time around.
+Jesse has a history as a financial crisis researcher and anti-economic bubble activist, having anonymously built the website Stock Market Crash! (stock-market-crash.net) in April 2004 for the purpose of warning about the then little-known U.S. housing and banking bubble and how it would lead to a financial crisis.
+Stock Market Crash! was one of a small handful of websites devoted to the housing and banking bubble topic during that time and was featured in a 2005 LA Times article for this reason.
+The 2007-to-Present crisis that Jesse warned of unfolded as he had described several years earlier, helping to draw over 2 million unique visitors to the website and resulted in it being featured in The London Times during the 2008 credit crisis.
+(Note: stock-market-crash.net now redirects to this current website, TheBubbleBubble.com)